An Inner Product on Adelic Measures: With Applications to the Arakelov-Zhang Pairing

 \subsection{Outline}

 We discuss the notation and tools needed in the next section.
-Section \ref{sec: adelic measures} contains the proof of Theorem \ref{thm: inner product into} and contains the proof of the first statement in Theorem \ref{thm: lower bounds on norms}.
-In section \ref{sec: heights and small points}, we derive Theorem \ref{thm: lower bounds on norms} in the case of measures with small points as a consequence of a formula relating the adelic height $h_\mu$ with $\frac{1}{2}\|\mu\|^2$ and the Arakelov height on $\P^1(\bar{K})$.
+Section \ref{sec: adelic measures} contains the proof of Theorem \ref{thm: inner product into}.
 Section \ref{sec: comparison w ar height MONIC} has the proof of Theorem \ref{thm: heigh on monic poly}.
 Section \ref{sec: comparison w ar ht rat} contains the proof of \ref{thm: height on polynomials} and of Corollary \ref{cor: lower bound on AZ pairing}.
 Section \ref{sec: examples} contains some examples where the norm can be computed or bounded explicitly.
-Here we obtain exact expressions for the norm associated to Chebyshev polynomials, and for the norm associated to power maps after an affine change of variables.
-We also find some bounds on the norm squared associated to a family of Latt\'es maps.
+Here we obtain exact expressions for the norm (with respect to the Arakelov measure) associated to Chebyshev polynomials, and for the norm associated to power maps after an affine change of variables.
+We also see that the norm associated to a certain family of Latt\`es maps can be bounded in a stronger way than the general bounds of Theorem \ref{thm: height on polynomials} for rational maps.